 Protesting a Wage Garnishment

-Let’s say you have enough disposable income for a wage garnishment.
-However, after you pay all your monthly bills you don’t have enough money to live.
+Let's say you have enough disposable income for a wage garnishment.
+However, after you pay all your monthly bills you don't have enough money to live.
 Then you can go to the local court which granted the garnishment to protest the garnishment.
-After you file a motion protesting the wage garnishment, you’ll receive a hearing before a judge.
+After you file a motion protesting the wage garnishment, you'll receive a hearing before a judge.
 During the hearing, you will submit your bills such as rent, monthly prescriptions and utilities to the judge as evidence.
-Also, you’ll argue that the garnishment is precluding you from supporting yourself.
+Also, you'll argue that the garnishment is precluding you from supporting yourself.
 If the judge grants your motion, the wage garnishment will stop.
+This provides a necessary cushion for those who have added expenses that wouldn't ordinarily be factored into a calculation of disposable income.

 Receiving Public Assistance and Wage Garnishment